You’re spending a hard-earned marketing budget on your PPC campaigns…

 In the case of marketing to motivated sellers, consider using an image/caption combo like the example below.

 Your image should get the prospect asking, “What if that was me?
 How much better would my life be?”
 If it does, they’ll be far more likely to convert and even work with you… all because they were able to imagine the benefits of doing so.

 If your landing page doesn’t load within just a few seconds… it’s remarkably easy for the visitor to exit and click on your competitor’s website instead.

-That’s why you need a website which loads wicked-fast: Motivated sellers and buyers are often the people who will click away the fastest because they’re in a hurry to get answers.
+That’s why you need a website that loads wicked-fast: Motivated sellers and buyers are often the people who will click away the fastest because they’re in a hurry to get answers.

-At Carrot, we’ve optimized all of our member’s websites to be wicked fast.
-Here are the results of one of them being run through a speed test.
+At Carrot, we’ve optimized all our member’s websites to be fast.
+Here are the results of one being run through a speed test.

 It’s not the most important element in the world, but it does make a difference…

 And how much would it cost you if a motivated seller, could-be-a-deal, left your website because it moved too slowly? $10,000? $50,000?

 Yeah… it’s not worth it.